 Below is a guide to all of the widgets you can expect to find in AdClarity - Advertising Intelligence app.
 Please note that not all widgets may appear in every view.
 See the Single Domain vs. Multiple Domain Comparison chart above for a complete breakdown.

-The Estimated Expenditure widget appears at the top right of both the Publisher and Advertiser Overview reports when you are analyzing a single domain or group.
+The Estimated Expenditure widget appears at the top right of both publisher and advertiser reports when you are analyzing a single domain or group.
 If you’re comparing multiple domains, you will instead see the Publisher or Advertiser Distribution widget.

-In the Advertiser Overview report, Estimated Expenditure shows the total impressions and ad spend across for all advertisers being compared.
+In an advertiser report, Estimated Expenditure shows the total impressions (on the left) and ad spend (on the right) across all publishers.

-On the left side of the widget, you’ll find the total ad impressions generated by all ads by the advertiser in question, across all publisher domains.
-On the right, the total ad spend for all of the ads in question.
-Please note that these figures are determined by your selected domains, device type, period, and country.
+Please note that these figures are determined by your selected channel, domains, device type, period, and country.
 Any updates to these selections will change the estimated expenditure.

 The number of publishers contributing to these estimates can be found in the bottom right corner of the widget.
 If you click on this number, you’ll be taken down the page to the Top Publishers widget for a more detailed breakdown.

-Here is an example of what this widget looks like in Publisher Overview report:
+Here is an example of what this widget looks like when viewing a publisher:

-In Publisher Overview, Estimated Expenditure shows the total impressions generated by all ads placed on the publisher domain.
+For publisher domains, Estimated Expenditure shows the total impressions generated by all ads placed on that domain.
 Ad spend refers to the amount spent by advertisers to buy ad placement on the publisher domain.
 Clicking the “Found in # advertisers” link will take you to the Top Advertisers widget.

 Display Ad Placement analyzes where display ads were placed on the screen when they occurred.
 Options include:

-- Above the fold: Ads that were visible on a user’s screen without scrolling.
+- Above the fold: Ads visible on a user’s screen without scrolling.

 - Below the fold: Ads the user would need to scroll in order to see.